 The following is a list of practical strategies for you to consider:

 Gain a broad understanding of their refugee experience.
 As educators, put yourself in the shoes of the child and reflect on the journey they have made, prior to turning up at your service.

 Don’t be afraid to ask questions about their child’s needs, likes, dislikes and what matters to them about the care and education you will be providing to their child.

 Tap into Inclusion Professional Support Programs such as the Bicultural Support Program and Inclusion Support Agencies.
 Bicultural Support Workers are a human resource that can play a critical role in supporting your refugee children in care.
-They have received specific training on working with refugee children, and some may be of refugee status themselves.
-They work on various levels, supporting children with settling in, language support, feeling comfortable and safe, acting as a communication and information bridge between parents and staff, providing strategies to assist with cultural transition and ways to connect with refugee communities.
+They have received specific training on working with refugee children; some may be of refugee status.
+They work on various levels, supporting children with settling in, providing language support, feeling comfortable and safe, acting as a communication and information bridge between families and staff, and providing strategies to assist with cultural transition and ways to connect with refugee communities.